 If you are lucky, you will someday visit a place that touches your heart in such a way that it can only be described as “home”.
 This is exactly how I felt when I recently visited Ireland.

 A personal highlight for me was a visit to my great grandfather’s family homestead in Cooloutha.
 There is a special feeling that wells up inside you when you realize that you are standing on the same ground your ancestors stood on many years before.
 I really can’t put it into words.
-What I do know is that I am wholeheartedly thankful for the experiences, and memories, but mostly for my newly discovered family members from around the globe.
+What I do know is that I am wholeheartedly thankful for the experiences, and memories, but mostly for the newly found family members from around the globe.

 A very special thanks to our hosts Josie and Fritz, Kathleen, Mary, Nora, Billy, Michael, Rita and all of their family members who helped to organize this wonderful week-long event, and for giving us all a true feeling of belonging.